KiaraGrouwstra/sat-sudoku/README.md

 # running by docker

-# build docker image
+# build docker image, use backslashes on Windows
+# split due to big deps :(
-docker build -t sat .
+docker build -t sudoku-base -f ./docker/base/Dockerfile . docker build -t sat -f ./docker/top/Dockerfile .
 # test image on sample file, using strategy 1, printer 1 (sudoku board)
 docker run sat -S1 -p
 # run on local file on our Desktop, mounting to /data, and passing it the file